Lutherhaus Eisenach: Ai Weiwei: man in a cube

+Capsule exhibitions

+Since 2025, the Lutherhaus shows changing impulse exhibitions with a contemporary historical focus in a new exhibition space designed for sustainability, which complement, expand and deepen the content of the permanent and special exhibitions.
+The exhibition Youth, God and FDJ.
+The fight against the churches in the early GDR, which opened on 31 January 2025, is the first of these.

 Special exhibits and events

 Parallel to the renovation (2013–2015), a private residential and commercial building was built on the empty lot to the west of the Lutherhaus.
 A glass entrance hall connects it to the historic Lutherhaus.
 The Stiftung Lutherhaus Eisenach uses the ground floor of the new building as a reception area and museum shop.
 The new special exhibition gallery in which changing special exhibitions have been shown every year starting in 2016 is also located there.
-In addition, regular events, including the annual museum party on Luther's birthday (November 10), the KinderKulturNacht (Children’s Culture Night), readings, concerts and lectures are held at the Lutherhaus.
+In addition, regular events, including the annual museum party on Luther's birthday (November 10), the KinderKulturNacht (Children's Culture Night), readings, concerts and lectures are held at the Lutherhaus.

 Museum education

 In addition to the permanent exhibition, groups of visitors can also take advantage of different museum education courses at the Lutherhaus.
 These include "School in Luther’s Day" and different workshop courses on calligraphy and letterpress printing.
 Worksheets are also made available to school and confirmand groups.
 Special educational programs were developed for the special exhibition Study and Eradication.
-The Church’s “Dejudaization Institute”, 1939–1945 and Ai Weiwei’s sculpture man in a cube, which make the respective subjects approachable.
+The Church’s “Dejudaization Institute”, 1939–1945 and Ai Weiwei's sculpture man in a cube, which make the respective subjects approachable.